solenopsis/Lasius/README.md

 Now you can:
 * use all the ports in a threaded capacity - but for one SFDC user.
-* never exceed 10 simultaneous calls as the session manager will block any call until any additional calls complete.
+* never exceed 10 simultaneous calls as the [session manager] (https://github.com/solenopsis/Lasius/blob/master/wsutils/common/src/main/java/org/solenopsis/lasius/wsimport/common/session/mgr/SingleSessionMgr.java) will block any call until any additional calls complete.
 * automatically logged in.
-* automatically relogin over time when your session id becomes stale (invalid session id)
+* automatically re-login over time when your session id becomes stale (invalid session id).

 ###### Multiple SFDC Users